 To achieve the vision of a sustainable ocean economy, it is critical to transform ocean-based sectors and ecosystems.
-The ocean faces urgent environmental challenges and taking action to protect ocean-based ecosystems and ensure the environmental sustainability of ocean-based activities will help deliver a whole host of benefits to society.
+The ocean faces urgent environmental challenges, and taking action to protect ocean-based ecosystems and ensure the environmental sustainability of ocean-based activities will help deliver a host of benefits to society.

 Building on the Special Report ‘The Ocean as a Solution to Climate Change: Five Opportunities for Action’, this new Ocean Panel–commissioned research finds that investing $1 in key ocean actions can yield at least $5 in global benefits, often more, over the next 30 years.
-Specifically, investing $2–$3.7 trillion globally across four key areas—conserving and restoring mangrove habitats, scaling up offshore wind production, decarbonizing international shipping, and increasing the production of sustainably sourced ocean-based proteins—from 2020 to 2050 would generate $8.2–$22.8 trillion in net benefits, a rate of return on investment of 450–615 percent.
+Specifically, investing $2 trillion to $3.7 trillion globally across four key areas—conserving and restoring mangrove habitats, scaling up offshore wind production, decarbonising international shipping and increasing the production of sustainably sourced ocean-based proteins—from 2020 to 2050 would generate $8.2 trillion to $22.8 trillion in net benefits, a rate of return on investment of 450–615 percent.

 As political leaders and policymakers, the private sector, financial institutions and local communities seek to reset and rebuild—and enhance resilience—in a post-COVID world, there is an opportunity to partner on the rapid transition to a sustainable ocean economy as part of a blue recovery that reflects these investments and benefits.
 Now, more than ever, we need a healthy ocean to provide key ecosystem services and benefits that are crucial for a sustainable future.